HUD Housing Counselors

-For those who qualify, these two programs should be a first line before checking out the FHA programs.
+For those who qualify, these two programs should be a first-line before checking out the FHA programs.
 This is mainly because FHA loans do require PMI for the life of the loan.
-This can add significant cost to your loan that it’s best to avoid it possible.
+This can add a significant cost to your loan that it’s best to avoid if possible.

 Other Special Programs

 The HUD and other organizations also offer a variety of programs for lower-income homebuyers.
 These include:

 This program encourages public servants – police officers, teachers, firefighters, and EMTs – to move into areas HUD is trying to revitalize.
 If you fall into one of these categories and agree to live in a home as your sole residence for three years, the Good Neighbor Next Door Program could knock 50 percent off your home’s list price.